 Gortmaker, who played defensive back at Oklahoma from 1995-98 and earned Academic All-Big 12 honors and Sooner scholar-athlete recognition, began his coaching career at his alma mater.
 He worked for two years with head coach Bob Stoops and director of player performance Jerry Schmidt, helping the Sooners win the 2000 national championship.

 He is a native of White Deer, Texas, and is married to the former Brooke Martin of Irmo, South Carolina.
-The couple has a daughter, Mikaela, and a son, Kanon.
+The couple has a daughter, Mikaela, and two sons, Kanon and River.